 Patrick joined Watsi on June 18th, 2017.
-Three years ago, Patrick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Patrick's most recent donation traveled 8,800 miles to support Vireak, an 18-year-old student from Cambodia, to fund a spinal surgery to alleviate scoliosis.
+Four years ago, Patrick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Patrick's most recent donation traveled 8,700 miles to support Halima, a charming two-year-old girl from Tanzania, to fund corrective surgery for her legs.